mzazon/awesome-cloud-projects/gcp/real-time-fleet-optimization-fleet-routing-api-bigtable/real-time-fleet-optimization-fleet-routing-api-bigtable.md

 The integration with Cloud Fleet Routing API leverages Google's advanced optimization algorithms, originally developed for Google Maps, to solve complex vehicle routing problems at scale.
 This API can handle thousands of vehicles and shipments simultaneously, considering multiple constraints including time windows, vehicle capacities, driver schedules, and traffic conditions.
 The solution automatically adapts to real-time changes through Pub/Sub event processing, enabling dynamic route adjustments that improve delivery efficiency and customer satisfaction.

-The serverless architecture using Cloud Functions and Pub/Sub provides automatic scaling and cost optimization.
+The serverless architecture using Cloud Functions Generation 2 and Pub/Sub provides automatic scaling and cost optimization.
 During peak traffic periods, the system automatically scales to process increased message volume, while scaling down during quiet periods to minimize costs.
 This event-driven design ensures that route optimizations are triggered only when significant traffic changes occur, balancing responsiveness with computational efficiency.
 The combination creates a resilient, scalable logistics platform that can grow with business demands while maintaining operational excellence.

 > **Tip**: Monitor Bigtable performance metrics and adjust node count based on query patterns.
 Consider implementing data archival strategies for historical traffic data older than 30 days to optimize storage costs while maintaining recent patterns for accurate route optimization.